Avast Antivirus: Controversies

-In January 2020, multiple news sources reported that Avast Antivirus, through a subsidiary, was selling the browsing history of Avast Free product users.
-Though the company claimed all data was "de-identified", it was reported that the sold data could possibly in some instances be linked back to people's real identities, exposing every click and search they had made.
+In January 2020, multiple news sources reported that Jumpshot, a subsidiary of Avast at the time, was selling the browsing history of Avast Free product users.
+Though Avast claimed all data was de-identified, it was reported that the sold data could in some instances be linked back to users' real identities.
 In response, Avast announced that it would close the subsidiary over the data privacy backlash.
 In February 2024, the Federal Trade Commission fined Avast $16.5 million for collecting user data and the FTC sent settlement notices to Avast customers by email in February 2025.